 Newfoundland and Labrador Public Sector Pensioners Association Scholarship

-Scholarships (x3), one to a value of $1,500.00, a second to the value of $1,000.00, and a third to the value of $500.00, to support a family member of an NLPSPA member (son, daughter, or grandson/granddaughter) to pursue post-secondary education at a recognized college, university or trades program to attain their educational goals, meet their professional objectives, and succeed to their fullest potential.
+Scholarships (x4), one to a value of $2,000, a second to a value of $1,500.00, a third to the value of $1,000.00, and a fourth to the value of $500.00 to support a family member of an NLPSPA member (son, daughter, or grandson/granddaughter) to pursue post-secondary education at a recognized college, university or trades program to attain their educational goals, meet their professional objectives and succeed to their fullest potential.
 Scholarship Criteria: The Board of Directors will establish Eligibility Criteria that may be modified from time to time depending on available supportive funding, applicants’ demographics, and administrative infrastructure demand.
 NLPSPA has a Scholarship Committee to administer the Scholarship Program.
 Scholarship Eligibility Criteria: High School graduate/Post-Secondary student;Accepted and registered to attend a post secondary institute or trades program in September 2020 (two letters, one confirming acceptance and one confirming enrollment);Two Letters of Reference, one of which should be from a teacher, guidance counselor, instructor or professor;Applicant or applicant’s family member must be a registered member in good standing of the Newfoundland and Labrador Public Sector Pensioners’ Association (membership ID number is required);Open to students pursuing a degree or non-degree program and in full or part-time attendance;Application to be supported by transcript of previous year’s final grades from high school or post-secondary institute.
 Previous winners are not eligible to apply.
-To request an application please call the office by calling (709) 754-5730, toll-free 1-(800)-563-4188 (please leave a voicemail with your name and address), or send an email to email@example.com (NOTE: NLPSPA does not communicate by “text”) Please click here to go to the website.
-Incomplete applications will not be accepted.
+Deadline to apply is August 12, 2022.
+Click here to fill out application.
+Completed applications can be emailed to firstname.lastname@example.org, or dropped off to our office at 446 Newfoundland Drive, Suite 206, in St. John’s or faxed to 709-754-5790.

 Newfoundland and Labrador Registered Nurses’ Education and Research Trust